debrice/angularjs-collection/README.md

     collection: new Collection({primary_key: 'id'})
 ```

-Use the store in your controller
+Use the store in your controllers

 ```coffee
 angular.module('my_app').controller 'DataController',